BIMSBbioinfo/pigx_docs/pigx-rna-seq.md

 # PiGx RNA-seq

 # Introduction
 PiGx RNAseq is a preprocessing and analysis pipeline.
-It takes single-end or paired-end `fastq` files containing fragment reads, and does all the necessary preprocessing to get analysis-ready gene expression levels.
+It takes single-end and/or paired-end `fastq` files containing fragment reads, and does all the necessary preprocessing to get analysis-ready gene expression levels.
 It also performs quality control steps and outputs comprehensive quality statistics.
 Finally, it performs a differential expression analysis and outputs a stand-alone HTML report with tables and figures summarizing any differential gene expression between samples as specified in the experiment design.

 ## Workflow
 PiGx RNAseq follows academic best practices for preprocessing and analysis of RNAseq data.
 Figure 1 provides an overview of the different steps of the pipeline, as well as the outputs.

 First, raw reads are trimmed using [TrimGalore!][trimgalore] to ensure a minimum read quality, and removal of adapter sequences.
-Next, reads are aligned to a reference genome using [STAR][star], and the depth of coverage is computed using [BEDTools][bedtools], outputing `bedgraph` files.
-Gene-level expression counts is obtained from _STAR_, and transcript-level quantification is produced using [Salmon][salmon].
-Statistical analysis for differential expression analysis is performed using [DESeq2][deseq2], and the results are used to compile a custom report.
+Next, reads are aligned to a reference genome using [STAR][star], and the depth of coverage (normalized by [DESeq2][deseq2] size factors), is computed using [GenomicAlignments][genomicalignments], outputing `bigwig` files.
+Gene-level expression counts is obtained from [HTseq-count][htseqcount], and transcript-level quantification is produced using [Salmon][salmon].
+Statistical analysis for differential expression analysis is performed using [DESeq2][deseq2], GO term enrichment analysis is performed using [gProfileR][gprofiler], and the results are used to compile a custom report.

 ![PiGx RNAseq workflow](./figures/pigx-rnaseq.png)
 _Figure 1: An overview of the PiGx RNAseq workflow_